 Miners Self Rescuer – Large.

-Size 6″ x 3″ x 2 1/2″ inches.
-This Self Rescuer MSA W65 was the second design.
+This self rescuer MSA W65 was the second design.
 These rescuers were only effective against smoke and carbon monoxide in cases of fires underground.
-They would NOT protect you against mine gases such as Methane etc.
+They would NOT protect you against mine gases such as methane etc.

 The W265 was introduced in 1969 after recommendations from many official enquiries and reports.
 The first to be adopted fully in the UK other than just trial was the W265 (1 hour) superseded later by the W275 (that lasted 30 minutes longer), then the W290 (90 minute, but some changes after the Cardowan explosion), W95 (up to 4 hours and uses noble metals rather than hopcalite) and then right back to a tall model designated W65